junxit/us-congress-bills-119/metadata.md

 - 2025-02-03 — Introduced in Senate
 - 2025-02-03 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-06-18 — Passed Senate without amendment by Voice Vote. (text: CR S3459-3460)
+- 2025-06-18 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2025-06-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-06-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S3458)